Duryab333/Docker/simple-README.md

   docker volume create <volume-name>
   docker volume inspect <volume-name> # to see deails about volume,  where volume is created etc.
   ```
-  Example of attaching volume at container run-time:
+  Example of attaching volume at container run-time:(know at which location container stores the data and map that with volume)

   ```
   docker run -d  -v mysql_data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=root mysql